Tybee Post Theater

 The building was designed to be simple and functional, so it does not have the detail characteristics of many high-style buildings.
 The theater however, does have the forward facing pediment characteristic of the Greek Revival Style.
 The interior was Art Moderne.
 When Fort Screven was decommissioned in 1945, the Post Theater was sold with other military properties and became the Beach Theater.

 From the late Forties to the early Sixties, citizens and visitors on Tybee Island enjoyed movies and lifetime memories in the theater.
 After a few years, the theater was closed, and for a brief time it served as a sail loft.
 Prior to the purchase of the theater it has stood vacant and open to the elements for over 20 years.

 In 2006 the theater was purchased by the Friends of the Tybee Theater.
-Phase 1 of restoration is complete and a capital campaign is now underway to complete the renovation.
+Phase 1 of restoration is complete and a capital campaign completed the renovation by 2016.

 Just login to your account and subscribe to this theater.